Vector valued de Branges spaces, CNU contractions and functional models: Introduction

-The following notations will be used throughout the paper: \begin{itemize} \item $\mathbb{C},$ $\mathbb{T}$, and $\mathbb{D}$ denote the complex plane, the unit circle, and the unit disc, respectively. \item $I$ denotes the identity operator on some Hilbert space. \item $H$ denotes a complex separable infinite dimensional Hilbert space. \item $B(H)$ denotes the space of all bounded linear operators on Hilbert space $H$. \item $\rho_w(z)= 1-z\bar{w}$. \item $B_{\varepsilon}(a)$ denotes the open ball of radius $\varepsilon$ centered at $a$ in $\mathbb{C}$, defined by
+The following notations will be used throughout the paper: \begin{itemize} \item $\mathbb{C},$ $\mathbb{T}$, and $\mathbb{D}$ denote the complex plane, the unit circle, and the unit disc, respectively. \item $I$ denotes the identity operator on some Hilbert space. \item $H$ denotes a complex separable infinite dimensional Hilbert space. \item $B(H)$ denotes the space of all bounded linear operators on Hilbert space $H$. \item $K(H)$ denotes the space of all compact linear operators on Hilbert space $H$. \item $\rho_w(z)= 1-z\bar{w}$. \item $B_{\varepsilon}(a)$ denotes the open ball of radius $\varepsilon$ centered at $a$ in $\mathbb{C}$, defined by

 \item $C_{\varepsilon}(a)$ denotes the arc on the unit circle $\mathbb{T}$ obtained by intersecting the open ball $B_{\varepsilon}(a)$ with $\mathbb{T}$, i.e.,

 \item For an operator $A$; \begin{itemize} \item [(i)]$A^*$ denotes the adjoint operator. \item [(ii)]$A\succeq 0$ denotes that $A$ is positive semi-definite. \item [(iii)] $\mathrm{rng} (A)$, $\ker (A)$, and $\mathcal{D}(A)$ denote the range, kernel, and domain of $A$, respectively. \item [(iv)] $\rho(A)$ denotes the resolvent set of $A$. \item[(v)] A point $\alpha$ is said to be a point of regular type for $A$ if there exists a positive constant $c_\alpha$ such that \end{itemize} \item $R_z$ denotes the generalized backward shift operator of $H$-valued functions and is defined by for every $z,~ \xi \in \mathbb{C}$. \end{itemize}